saifsafsf/Machine-Learning-Projects/README.md

 - AutoReg & ARIMA models
 - ACF & PACF plots

-## 4. Earthquake Damage in Kavrepalanchok
+## 4. Earthquake Damage Prediction
-In this project, I've built a classification model to predict building damage from the Nepal 2015 Earthquake, primarily with data from the Kavrepalanchok district.
+In this project, I've built a classification model to predict building damage from the Nepal 2015 Earthquake.

 #### Technology Used
 - Pandas